raphael-group/LAML/README.md

 <!--Please note that if you're using a M1 Mac, you should use python >= 3.8.-->

 ### [IMPORTANT] MOSEK License
 The software uses [MOSEK](https://www.mosek.com) for numerical optimization, which requires a license.
+Please do the following 2 steps:
-Visit [this page](https://www.mosek.com/products/academic-licenses/) to get a **free academic license**.
+1. Visit [this page](https://www.mosek.com/products/academic-licenses/) to get a **free academic license**.
-After you obtain the license file ``mosek.lic``, follow  [this page](https://docs.mosek.com/latest/licensing/client-setup.html) to place the license file in the correct place.
+2. After obtaining the license file ``mosek.lic``, follow  [this page](https://docs.mosek.com/latest/licensing/client-setup.html) to place the license file in the correct place.

 ## Install from PyPI
 ```